RAGNHILD HEMSING

 - Julian Haylock

-Ragnhild Hemsing plays on a violin built by Francesco Ruggeri (Cremona, 1694) and a Hardanger fiddle previously played by the violinist and composer Ole Bull (1810-1880), dubbed the "Paganini of the North", both generously loaned by the Dextra Musica Foundation.
+Ragnhild Hemsing plays a violin by Francesco Ruggeri (Cremona, 1694) and a Hardanger fiddle previously played by the violinist and composer Ole Bull (1810-1880), who was dubbed the "Paganini of the North", both generously on loan from the foundation Dextra Musica.